 If you think about it, firstborn children enter a family of adults who are proud of their every progress and frightened by every potential injury.
 The child caught in the middle is often dominated by the firstborn, who is older, wiser, and more competent.

-Birth Order Personality: The Achiever, The Peacemaker, and The Life of The Party
+Birth Order Personality Traits: The Achiever, The Peacemaker, and The Life of The Party

 While the eldest child is programmed for excellence and achievement, the middle child is raised to be understanding and conciliatory and the baby seeks attention.